starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## AMD FidelityFX Super Resolution (FSR) upscaling
 Use the in-game CIG TSR, AMD FSR, or NVIDIA DLSS options, external tools are not recommended

-In the Lutris `Runner options` tab, enable `AMD FidelityFX Super Resolution` or set the environment variable `WINE_FULLSCREEN_FSR=1`.
+Set environment variable `WINE_FULLSCREEN_FSR=1`.
 Then, in the Star Citizen graphics settings, set the game to fullscreen and your desired resolution and it will be FSR scaled up.
 We recommend restarting the game after changing its resolution for better performance.

 ## Automatically Disable/Re-Enable Mouse Acceleration